Wyoming Private Trust Companies

 PTCs should take all steps necessary to demonstrate sufficient situs within the state in which they are formed to benefit from the expected legal and tax treatment.
 Best practices include establishing a Wyoming bank/custody account, leasing office space, maintaining books and records in Wyoming and administering both the PTC and its underlying trusts in Wyoming.
 In many instances, Wyoming-based board, committee members, officers and service providers are incorporated into these structures.

-While a PTC may not be a viable solution in every situation, for families with significant wealth, families owning operating businesses or families seeking to encourage multigenerational participation in the management of its wealth, a PTC should be considered.
+While a PTC may not be a viable solution in every situation, families with significant wealth, owning operating businesses, and/or seeking to encourage multigenerational participation in the management of financial assets may wish to consider it as an option.

 Two Ocean Trust LLC and its representatives do not provide tax or legal advice.
 This document was written to provide general information and for educational purposes.
 A qualified estate planning attorney, and possibly an accountant, should address your particular needs and specific legal and financial situations.